94% of Brits are More Likely to Make an Online Purchase Due to Free Delivery

 A massive 94% of people surveyed said that they were more likely to purchase something online if it has free delivery.
 Of these consumers, those in the 18 to 24 age bracket were most likely to do so, followed by those between the ages of 45 and 54 years old.

 Free delivery is also expected on every online purchase by one in four Brits.
-Of these, residents in Liverpool, Bristol and Newcastle place most of their emphasis on free delivery, believing it should be available with all items bought no matter how much or little is spent.
+Of these, residents in Liverpool, Bristol, and Newcastle place most of their emphasis on free delivery, believing it should be available with all items bought no matter how much or little is spent.
 However, the majority of Brits expect a free delivery option after a minimum spend of just £10.

-If delivery costs are deemed too high then around two thirds of Brits surveyed said that they wouldn’t make a purchase.
-As to what an appropriate delivery fee may be, the majority think that between £2 and £4 is a fair price to pay for delivery, regardless of how much the products being bought may cost.
+If delivery costs are deemed too high then around two-thirds of Brits surveyed said that they wouldn’t make a purchase.
+As to what an appropriate delivery fee may be, the majority think that between £2 and £4 is a fair price to pay for their delivery, regardless of how much the products being bought may cost.
 There is a slight regional difference, with consumers in Liverpool and Bristol again more likely to expect low delivery fees of no more than £2, while those in Manchester are more willing to spend more, with some finding delivery fees of £10+ to be acceptable.

 While some prioritise speed of delivery, most Brits are willing to wait an extra two or three days for items ordered if delivery is free.
 It seems that low delivery costs are the main aspect most British consumers seek out when buying products online.